OliverHennhoefer/online-fdr/docs/examples/basic_usage.md

 ﻿# Basic Usage Examples

-This page provides tested, practical examples of using **online-fdr** for common multiple testing scenarios.
-All code examples have been verified to work out-of-the-box.
+This page provides practical examples of using **online-fdr** for common multiple testing scenarios.

 ## Getting Started